 Keeping diabetes medication and supplies stored properly helps ensure your safety and the product’s purity.
 Insulin is a medication that has special storage requirements.
-Depending on the type of insulin you take (rapid, short, intermediate or long), your insulin products come with specific instructions for storage.
-Insulin medications and meters should not be stored in extreme heat or freezing temperatures.
+Depending on the type of insulin you take, the medication will come with specific instructions for storage.

-According to the Institute for Safe Medication Practice (ISMP), common insulin storage and usage factors include:
+There are many types of insulin and they are not all the same.
+A proper storage routine can help you avoid mix-up and monitor your supply.
+According to the Institute for Safe Medication Practice (ISMP), common insulin storage and usage factors include the following.

-- The temperature - Temperature does affect insulin.
-It can’t get too hot, it can’t get too cold.
+- Temperature does affect insulin.
+It cannot get too hot, it cannot get too cold.
 Avoid using hot, warm or frozen insulin.
-If you’re keeping your insulin in the refrigerator always have a refrigerator thermometer in your refrigerator.
+If you are keeping your unopened insulin in the refrigerator, always have a refrigerator thermometer in your refrigerator.

-- Light – Insulin is sensitive to sunlight and indoor light.
-Don’t store insulin medication on the window ledge.
+- Insulin is sensitive to sunlight and indoor light.
+Do not store insulin medication on the window ledge.

-- Expiration dates - Don’t use bottles past their expiration date no matter what the cost considerations are.
+- Do not use bottles past their expiration, no matter what the cost considerations are.

 - If there is an insulin emergency or if you need insulin within hours, visit your local emergency room or urgent care.